brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 I'm not sure if this is sufficiently motivated to pursue, but would be curious to hear what people think about this matter.

+# One paper or many

+R1 [@P1858R1] of this paper included several features that build on each other:

+1. Declaring packs in more places, and a disambiguation for dependent pack access.
+2. An extension to the structured bindings protocol to simplify the opt-in by using a pack.
+3. Indexing into a pack.
+4. Turning a type into a pack.
+5. Slicing a pack.

+EWGI in Prague [@EWGI.Prague], took two votes about separating these features:

+1. Split the structured binding customization point changes into another paper?
+3-8-5-1-1.
+2. Split the indexing facilities into another paper?
+2-2-9-3-1.

+Many of the aspects of this proposal do seem separable.
+Indexing into a pack is nominally independent of declaring more packs, and both are nominally independent of turning a type into a pack.
+However, I think it's important to see the broad vision of what I want future pack facilities to look like - and it's especially important in this space to ensure that all the facilities properly interoperate.
+It's very easy to have issues with ambiguities here.
+All the syntax decisions were driven by the need to have every syntax look different from every other syntax in all contexts.
+Having all of the syntax-introducing proposals in a single paper ensures that they need to be considered as a cohesive whole and that they will be able to work together properly.

+Of course, none of that argument applies to the structured bindings customization aspect of the initial proposal - it's a small, self contained improvement that has no ambiguity concerns and really only affects structured bindings.
+Which is why that part, and only that part, has been split off into its own proposal:
+[@P2120R0].

 # Proposal

 All the separate bits and pieces of this proposal have been presented one step